Bears vs Babies Rules

 Don’t start playing yet! you have one more page to read!

-Ending the Game When all the cards have been drawn, the player with the most points wins!
+When all the cards have been drawn, the player with the most points wins!
 Points are determined by adding up all the numbers on the Baby Cards you’ve eaten.

 When a player draws the last card from the last Draw Pile, that player will complete their turn, and then every player (including the player that just drew the last card) will get one final turn.